gracengure/DineNest--interactive-Restaurant-Website/readme.md

     .JSON

 Credits
    .
-Images sourced from Unsplash and Pixabay.
+Images: Curated from the depths of Unsplash and Pixabay, adding visual richness to our website.
    .
-Audio track "Baridi" by Jay Melody sourced from AudioJungle.
+Audio: "Baridi" by Jay Melody, sourced from AudioJungle, providing the perfect backdrop for our gastronomic journey.

 License

 This project is licensed under the MIT License - see the LICENSE file for details.